datkumar/code-journal/src/content/concepts/dsa/recursion-vs-loops.md

 }
 ```

+Note that the "update trackerVariable" step is done **AFTER** each iteration

 A common use-case of this loop is iterating over a structure.
 To fulfill this, a new type of loop was introduced with nicer syntax:

 ## Range-based loops